The Ultimate In Birding Tours

 After we complete our high-elevation explorations we will descend to the delightful town of Santa Eulalia for an overnight stay.

 Central Peru: Day 19 An early start along the dusty but spectacular Santa Eulalia road will take us high into the mountains above Lima.
-After crossing a bridge over a tremendous chasm we shall reach a shrubby hillside and small ravine where the rare and endemic Rufous-breasted Warbling-Finch is still regularly seen.
+After crossing a bridge over a tremendous chasm we shall reach a shrubby hillside and small ravine where the rare and endemic Rufous-breasted Warbling Finch is still regularly seen, although it can prove tricky.
 As the early morning sun hits the slopes we will be sorting through flocks of the much more numerous Mourning Sierra Finch in the hopes of finding this elusive speciality, but we will be fortunate if we encounter this threatened species.
 Giant Hummingbirds are particularly numerous here, but we shall be on the lookout for the endemic and less conspicuous Bronze-tailed Comet.

 Other endemics we will try to find in this area are Black-necked Woodpecker, Rusty-crowned Tit-Spinetail (here the nominate race with a solid rufous crown), Canyon Canastero and Rusty-bellied Brushfinch.